-If you are staying in Quy Nhon, Vietnam at a property the likes of Quy Nhon Coastal Escape, planning a day trip and heading to the museum would be a smart idea.
+You can find plenty of accommodation options here be If you are staying in Quy Nhon, Vietnam, additionally you can also find suggestions at renowned Quy Nhon travel websites the likes of Quy Nhon Coastal Escape, While you are here, planning a day trip and heading to the museum would be a smart idea.
 You can hire yourself a cab, or if you are in the mood, even use public transport.

 How to explore the museum